 - ¼-½ teaspoon black pepper

 - Cook the pasta in salted water until al dente.
-(Note 2) Drain.
+Drain but do not rinse.

 - Meanwhile, melt the butter in a non-stick skillet over medium heat.
 Add the evaporated milk and season with pepper.